Kalpana-duo/project_anomaly/README.md

 * IP: A computer’s unique internet protocol identifier that is used to communicate over a network
 * name (cohort): The cohort name

-“Cohorts” Table:
+Cohorts Table:
 * Slack: Slack channel the User is a member of
 * Start_date: Cohort/User Codeup program start date
 * End_date: Cohort/User Codeup program end date
 * Program_id: Identifier that links the User to the Codeup program they were enrolled in

 ----

-### Steps to Reproduce
+### **Steps to Reproduce**

-1. You will need an env.py file that contains the hostname, Username and password of Codeup LLC MySQL database which contains the logs & cohort tables.
+1. You will need an env.py file that contains the hostname, Username, and password of Codeup LLC MySQL database which contains the logs & cohort tables.
 Store that env file locally in the repository.
 2. Clone this repo (including the acquire_final.py and prepare_final.py) (confirm .gitignore is hiding your env.py file)
 3. Primary libraries include pandas, matplotlib, seaborn, numpy, os.
 4. You should be able to run final_report with this environment.

 ----

-### Scenario:
+### **Scenario:**

 --